Program

 Major Area of Concentration

 Choosing a major area of concentration provides in-depth study in at least one disciplinary domain in population-based research.
-For his/her major area concentration, each student will choose biostatistics, epidemiology, or health services research.
-The student will take a total of 10 to 12 courses in this area (including applicable core courses), 2 of which may be reading courses.
-These courses will constitute a coherent program of study developed in consultation with the Curriculum Committee.
+Students can choose a predefined major concentration (biostatistics, epidemiology, or health services research) or work with faculty to design a course of study that is matched to their individual interests and that harnesses the strengths of PHS faculty and the wider University.
+The student will take a total of 6 courses in this area (in addition to the PHS core courses).
+These courses will constitute a coherent program of study developed in consultation with faculty on the Student Advisory Committee.
 Because of the diversity in students' backgrounds, each program will be tailored to the student's needs based on experience and interest, as well as available faculty and courses.
 This course of study may draw on courses offered by the Department, as well as elsewhere in the Biological Sciences Division and across campus—e.g. Statistics, Sociology, Human Genetics, Cancer Biology, Public Policy, Economics, Business, Social Services, Human Development, and Clinical Departments in the Medical School.
 In addition, students will regularly participate in research workshops on campus that overlap with their chosen concentration area.

 Concentration in Biostatistics.
 Students completing a concentration in biostatistics will be prepared to develop state-of-the-art quantitative reasoning and techniques of statistical science, mathematics, and computing, and to apply these to current and future research problems in biomedical science and population health.
 As part of the major concentration, some required courses are taken in the Statistics department.
 In addition, these students will complete a minor program of study in a substantive area of application.
 As such, they will be particularly well prepared to engage in collaborative population-based health research.